baylonp/Tyre-Anomaly-Detection/README.md

 ## Room for improvement

-There is much more to do, starting from fine tuning the model better to  implement a precise defect detection on the tyre using [Mask_RNCC](https://github.com/matterport/Mask_RCNN)
+There is much more to do, starting from fine tuning the model  to  implement a precise defect detection on the tyre using [Mask_RNCC](https://github.com/matterport/Mask_RCNN)

 ## Final Notes

-This project could have not been complted succesfully without the help of [@Arkw0w](https://github.com/Arkw0w) who spent time with me taking pictures of tyres and helped running the model on his juicy NVIDIA RTX 2070Super
+This project could have not been completed succesfully without the help of [@Arkw0w](https://github.com/Arkw0w) who spent time with me taking pictures of tyres and helped me running the model on his juicy NVIDIA RTX 2070Super GPU.